Automation — A server that supports the OLE Automation standard.

 Each client that requests a connection to MATLAB using a dedicated ProgID creates a separate instance of MATLAB; it also requests the server not be shared with any other client.
 Therefore, there can be several instances of a dedicated server running simultaneously, since the dedicated server is not shared by multiple clients.

-MATLAB supports the following server configurations.
+MATLAB supports these server configurations.

 An in-process server is a component implemented as a dynamic link library (DLL) that runs in the same process as the client application, sharing address space.
 Communication between client and server is relatively fast and simple.